NeoVertex1/SuperPrompt/Readme.md

 2. the main function is called answer_operator.

-3. What are you going to do? answer at the begining of each asnwer you give.
+3. What are you going to do? answer at the begining of each answer you give.

 <answer_operator>